ianyh/Amethyst/README.md

 In order to build Amethyst locally, you'll need to also perform the following steps after cloning the repo:

+- Install `carthage` and `rbenv`.
+  - These are not installed via the setup script so as to not casually pollute your global environment.
 - Run `rake setup`, which installs dependencies from Carthage and CocoaPods.
+  - Note that by default CocoaPods will be installed and run via `bundler`.
+This restricts the version to get around some bugs in the current CocoaPods beta.

 Contact
 =======